Kim Perrot: WNBA

 After playing six seasons in Europe, Perrot joined the WNBA in the summer of 1997 for its inaugural season.
 Perrot played point guard for the Houston Comets and her debut game was played on June 21, 1997.
 On that day, the Comets defeated the Cleveland Rockers 76 - 56 with Perrot recording 2 points, 3 rebounds, 3 assists and 3 steals.

 At 5 ft 5 in (1.65 m), she was noted there for her ferocious play and was a crowd favorite.
 Her best friend was Comets star Cynthia Cooper.

 Perrot was the starting point guard for the Comets for 24 of the team's 28 games (for the other 4 games, teammate Tiffany Woosley would start in Perrot's place) and would go on to average 5.8 points, 2.7 rebounds, 3.1 assists and 2.5 steals per game for the season.
-The Comets finished with an 18 - 10 record and made it to the WNBA Finals where they defeated the New York Liberty to win the WNBA's first championship in league history.
+The Comets finished with an 18 - 10 record and made it to the WNBA Finals where they defeated the New York Liberty to win the WNBA's first championship.

 Perrot would remain the Comets' starting point guard for the 1998 season and started in all 30 of the team's regular season games.
 Perrot played more minutes in her sophomore season and had increased productivity across the board, averaging 8.5 points, 3.1 rebounds, 4.7 assists and 2.8 steals per game.
 The Comets finished with an incredible 27 - 3 record and once again won the WNBA championship by defeating the Phoenix Mercury in a best-of-3 series.

 After the 1998 season, Perrot would not play in the WNBA again as she was diagnosed with lung cancer in February 1999.
-While she was not on the basketball court with the Comets that year, many of her teammates considered her to be a spiritual uplifting force for the team.

 Perrot wore jersey number 10 with the Comets organization and averaged 7.2 points, 3.3 steals, and 2.9 rebounds per game during her two seasons with the team.

-Her final game ever was Game 3 of the 1998 WNBA Finals on September 1, 1998, where she recorded 13 points, 5 rebounds and 4 assists to help Houston defeat Phoenix 80 - 71.
+Her final game was Game 3 of the 1998 WNBA Finals on September 1, 1998, where she recorded 13 points, 5 rebounds and 4 assists to help Houston defeat Phoenix 80 - 71.